Yeadon, West Yorkshire: Amenities

 Yeadon has a developed town centre and most of the businesses are situated around the High Street.
-There is a Morrisons supermarket as well as several other chains of shops, such as KC's Express (est. 1994).
+There is a Morrisons supermarket and several other chain shops, such as KC's Express (est. 1994).
 There are also building societies, estate agents and public houses.
-There are also both Travelodge and Premier Travel Inn hotels situated near the airport.
+Travelodge and Premier Travel Inn hotels are situated near the airport.

-In Town Hall Square there is a public library which is part of Leeds City Council’s library network].
+In Town Hall Square there is a public library which is part of Leeds City Council's library network.
 It also operates as a council One Stop Centre.

-There is a stone statue of a cardboard box by local sculptor Zoë Waterman that over time has been eroded by rainwater into a perfect circle.

 Sports

 Cricket has been played in Yeadon at least since around 1850 when scores of people were reported to play on Yeadon Moor after work ended on a Saturday teatime.
 Play continued as long as the light would allow.
 The origins of cricket in Yeadon are not definitely known, but at that time Yeadon boasted two teams, Topenders and Lowenders.
-The two teams decided to amalgamate at a meeting held in the Old Victoria Hotel, at the junction of Sandy Way and the Green, in 1859.
-The newly amalgamated club adopted the name Yeadon United Cricket Club, ‘united’ being dropped some time later.
+The teams decided to amalgamate at a meeting held in the Old Victoria Hotel, at the junction of Sandy Way and the Green in 1859.
+The club adopted the name Yeadon United Cricket Club, ‘united’ was dropped soon afterwards.

 The legendary W. G. Grace played at the Swan ground in 1877 with a United South XI.
 Grace was bowled for nought by an elated bowler who was then admonished by his captain for removing the man the crowd had paid to see.

+Yeadon Cricket Club plays in the Bradford Premier League with their 1XI in Division One and the 2XI in Division One (2nds) and the 3XI play in the Mid Yorkshire Sunday Cricket League, Championship after winning their Section in 2023.

 Yeadon FC won promotion to the FA's Wharfedale Triangle Premier League in the 2018–19 season.